papachristoumarios/papachristoumarios.github.io/datasets.md

 Data in this category consist of unweighted directed networks where each node has a multi-dimenaional label (0-1 valued) regarding whether (or not) each node endorses a certain opinion.
 The file `X.edges` contains directed edges between the nodes of the network, and the file `X.feat` contains a dense feature matrix where the first entry corresponds to the corresponding node id.

 * [pokec](https://drive.google.com/file/d/1mYF3E5adntiTbwb4EWp4SrAhYMD9yPMU/view?usp=sharing).
 Derived from [soc-pokec](https://snap.stanford.edu/data/soc-pokec.html).
 The data contains users of the pokec social network where users with private information have been filtered out.
 The attributes of each user are derived by looking at his/her corresponding profile interests (described in the original network).
 * [github](https://drive.google.com/file/d/1tqP-1uJvmKq96XsGmXCKTaHZV-FXs5i2/view?usp=sharing).
-Contains data gathered from [GHTorrent](https://ghtorrent.org) where nodes are github projects and attributes are programming languages that the corresponding project contains.
+Contains data gathered from [GHTorrent](https://ghtorrent.org) with queries described in [this gist](https://gist.github.com/papachristoumarios/8bd40b4543ed44a594ee7be5c490879f) where nodes are github users and attributes are programming languages that the user has programmed at as an owner of a project.

 #### Call Graphs